Fanger53/the-Game-/README.md

 ## 👩🏼‍💻 About the game space wars

-the game consist in a spaceship that fight with enemy ships, each enemy ship has a score that u can see in the score board, was created usisn Html, Scss, javascript and webpack.
+the game consists of a spaceship that fights with enemy ships, each enemy ship has a score that u can see on the scoreboard, it was created using Html, Scss, javascript and webpack.

 <img width="362" alt="spacewars" src="https://user-images.githubusercontent.com/31552010/126503079-ca798f35-ddec-47ea-9cb3-5fef5d4b8a63.png">